Non-Hermitian exceptional Landau quantization in electric circuits

-Physically, a magnetic field in a relativistic system is crucial to the above reasoning.
-The phenomenon can be viewed as cancelling $\bm{\gamma}$ by absorbing it into the vector potential $\bm{A}$ linear in the kinetic term.
-This relies on $\bm{A}$ depending linearly on the spatial coordinate, viz, a uniform $\bm{b}$ field.
+Physically, the magnetic field in a relativistic system is crucial to the above reasoning.
+The phenomenon can be viewed as cancelling $\bm{\gamma}$ by absorbing it into the vector potential $\bm{A}$ in the kinetic term.
+This relies on $\bm{A}$ depending linearly on the spatial coordinate, necessary to give a uniform $\bm{b}$ field.
 One may wonder about the dual picture of translating by $\bm \gamma$ in the imaginary direction of the momentum space by using $\ee^{\bm\gamma\cdot\bm x}$ in $\rho$ with position operator $\bm x$, which actually explains under the gauge used the $\ee^{\gamma_yy}$ factor in Eq.~\eqref{eq:phi_n} by setting $\bm\gamma=\gamma_y\hat y$.
 It also relies on a finite $\bm b$, otherwise the wavefunction $\ket{\psi_n^{L(R)}}$ is unbounded.
-Thus, magnetic field makes a nonperturbative change to the system.
-The phenomenon and interpretation applies as well to the symmetric gauge, with which we construct the nH ground state and coherent state in SM.
+Therefore, magnetic field imparts a nonperturbative change to the system.
+The phenomenon and interpretation applies as well to the symmetric gauge, which we employ to construct the nH ground state and coherent state in SM.

-\textit{Detection schemes} -- Based on the KCL construction, one can readily predict the electrical response of the circuit which can be directly measured.
-We consider two types of circuit tomography assuming system size $L_x\times L_y$, (i) impedance scan $Z_{(x,0),(x,y)}^{s_0s}(d_0)$ reflecting a direct impedance measurement between two points $(x,0,s_0)$ and $(x,y,s)$, and (ii) voltage scan $V_{(x_0,y_0),(x,y)}^{s_0s}(d_0)$ probing voltage at any node $(x,y,s)$ in response to a current input at the midpoint $y_0=L_y/2$ of the $x_0=0,L_x/2$ lines.
-We derive expressions for both quantities in terms of left and right eigenstates of the nH Hamiltonian in SM \cite{SM}.
+\textit{Detection schemes} -- Based on the KCL construction, one can readily predict the directly measurable electrical response of the circuit.
+We consider two types of circuit tomography assuming system size $L_x\times L_y$, (i) impedance scan $Z_{(x,0),(x,y)}^{s_0s}(d_0)$ reflecting a direct impedance measurement between two points $(x,0,s_0)$ and $(x,y,s)$, and (ii) voltage scan $V_{(x_0,y_0),(x,y)}^{s_0s}(d_0)$ probing voltage at any node $(x,y,s)$ in response to a current input at the midpoint $y_0=L_y/2$ of the $x_0=0,L_x/2$ lines, where $s,s_0=A,B$.
+We derive in SM expressions for both quantities in terms of left and right eigenstates of the nH Hamiltonian.